gauron99/func-templates/python/hello/README.md

-# Python HTTP Function
+# Python 'hello' template

 Welcome to your new Python function project!
 The boilerplate function code can be found in [`func.py`](./func.py).
-This function will respond to incoming HTTP GET and POST requests.
+This function will simply print 'Hello, World!' if a request is received successfuly.

 ## Endpoints